+'''

-\$ modoboa-admin.py deploy modoboa_example --collectstatic [--dburl default:database-url] [--extension
+$ modoboa-admin.py deploy modoboa_example --collectstatic [--dburl default:database-url] [--extension

+'''

-Note: By default, only the core application of Modoboa is installed.
+Note: By default, the core application of Modoboa and some necessary plugins (admin, relaydomains and limits) are installed.
 To install extensions, use the --extensions option which accepts a list of extension names as argument (--extensions ext1 ext2 ...).
-If you want to use install all extensions, just use the all shortcut like this --extensions all.
+If you want to install all extensions, just use the all shortcut like this --extensions all.